As GameStop stock crumbles, newbie traders reckon with heavy losses

 “As the cheerleading and rage against the machine dies down,” Mark Taylor, a sales trader at Mirabaud Securities, told Bloomberg on Tuesday, “the man on the street is left holding the bag again.”

 But several others said they aren’t budging, regardless of the damage.
-The Reddit poster Volkswagens1, who requested anonymity to speak candidly but said he lives in the Pacific Northwest, showed The Post an image showing roughly $400,000 in potential GameStop losses from the day but insisted he would not sell.
+The Reddit poster Volkswagens1, who declined to give his name but said he lives in the Pacific Northwest, showed The Post an image showing roughly $400,000 in potential GameStop losses from the day but insisted he would not sell.

 He said he has “been poor for too long” and works “a god awful amount of hours for a garbage company” and sees betting on popular “meme stocks” as a way to potentially strike it big.